 The walls of the room were paneled in dark wood.
 All along one wall the bright bindings of books contrasted with the wood.
 The books went on and on, all down one side and across the far wall, on shelves that went almost to the ceiling...

 My own copy of The Velvet Room has traveled with me from my childhood days in California to college in Oregon and then up to the Canadian border in Washington State.
 Even as I kept it with me, I never reread it.
 I was afraid the special feeling would vanish if I began reading it again as an adult.

 Recently, I finally made the leap.
-Please join me here for A Most Mysterious Room: Revisiting a Childhood Classic.
+Please join me at a A Most Mysterious Room: Revisiting a Childhood Classic.

 Linda Borromeo enjoys describing the room overlooking the ocean where her characters read in her island mystery books (there's also a traveling library).
 The first book in the series, Mystery Shores, is available to read now.
 Her Islands of Mystery series is for ages 10 and up.

 Linda lives in the Pacific Northwest where she often hikes while watching birds and thinking of her next book to read.